 Breathtaking Views at the Cabo Rojo Lighthouse

-1/23 I had heard that this road is closed due to road conditions and you have to walk in.
-It is a about 1.25 miles, but seems longer as it is a hot walk!
+7/24 I had heard that the road to get near the lighthouse or beach is closed at times due to bad road conditions or if the parking inside is full.
+So if the gate is closed, you can park outside (don’t block road or gate) and walk in.
+It is a about 1.25 miles (like 30 mins), but seems longer as it is a hot walk!

 Located on top of 200-foot limestone cliffs overlooking the Caribbean Sea, the Cabo Rojo Lighthouse marks the south-west tip of Puerto Rico.
 Built in 1881 by the Spanish government, the Cabo Rojo Lighthouse (Faro Los Morrillos de Cabo Rojo and know locally as El Faro) uses the same building design as the Fajardo and Arecibo lighthouses.
 We have visited both of those other lighthouses, and it was kind of interesting to see how similar they all look.